VCityTeam/ExpeData-Workflows_testing/ArgoWorkflows/With_CLI_Generic/Readme.md

   because of missing disk space) consider using the `--no-cache` flag.

-- `refstudycentre/scratch-base` is a really tiny container used as a trick (refer to workflow e.g. `Examples/loading-json-fromValue.yml`
+- `refstudycentre/scratch-base` is a really tiny container used as a trick (refer to workflow e.g. `Examples/loading-json-fromValue.yml`)

-- `docker build` can NOT use the url of sub-directory of git repository (refer e.g. to [this StackOverflow](https://stackoverflow.com/questions/25509828/can-a-docker-build-use-the-url-of-a-git-branch#27295336).
-This is why some of the above `docker build` commands designate their Dockerfile arguments through a relative path notation which creates an alas implicit dependency (within this repository).
+- `docker build` can sort of use the url of sub-directory of git repository (refer e.g. to [this StackOverflow](https://stackoverflow.com/questions/25509828/can-a-docker-build-use-the-url-of-a-git-branch#27295336)).
+Yet the command `docker build --no-cache -t vcity/py3dtilers https://github.com/VCityTeam/py3dtilers-docker.git#:Context` doesn't seem to be effective (Docker version
+  20.10.12).

 ### Populate the workflow "library" with workflowTemplates